 - Groundhog Day Pancakes from The Joy of Boys

 You can also celebrate the day with some warm comfort food since, you know, we may be in for more winter.

-Under normal circumstances, many nature centers and museums in metro Detroit and Ann Arbor are packed with Groundhog Day events.
-In 2021, most of those events are canceled (thanks, COVID), but you can still celebrate with fun activities at home.
-Here are some of our favorite at-home Groundhog Day activities ideas found on Pinterest and beyond:
+Many nature centers and museums in metro Detroit and Ann Arbor are packed with Groundhog Day events.
+Check with the ones nearest to you for details on 2022 happenings and COVID-19 safety protocols.
+For those that want to celebrate at home, here are some of our favorite at-home Groundhog Day activities ideas found on Pinterest and beyond: